 The collaboration is based on the incredible progress of cell and gene therapies in other cancers and our mission to bring this same success to the most difficult to treat solid tumors – in the last 30 years GBM has seen few treatment advances and has a dire impact on patients’ lives.
-This coordinated and collaborative initiative will generate a never-before-available biological understanding of GBM.
+This coordinated and collaborative initiative is generating a never-before-available biological understanding of GBM.
 In addition, it will provide researchers with a nationwide clinical infrastructure and access to the largest patient tissue samples database, enabling research teams to make significant progress on multiple levels.

 GBM is a powerful adversary with a microenvironment that potently limits the effectiveness of therapies that have shown progress in other cancers.
 No single approach, no one entity, no individual therapy has been able to successfully meet the complex challenges of GBM.
 With aggressive standard therapies, including surgical resection, radiation and chemotherapy, the median survival for patients with GBM is just 20 months.
-It is extremely difficult for treatments to successfully cross the blood brain barrier and penetrate GBM tumors with enough volume to impact the disease and to sustain a therapeutic effect.
+It is extremely difficult for treatments to successfully cross the blood-brain barrier and penetrate GBM tumors with enough volume to impact the disease and to sustain a therapeutic effect.
 In addition, GBM tumors are extremely heterogeneous – a treatment that works in one part of a tumor may not work in another or may even amplify the cancer.

 “GBM is one of the most challenging of solid tumors from a treatment perspective.
 Cures are going to come by pushing the boundaries of technology, drug development, clinical trial design and breaking down silos that classically separate bioinformatics, technology, basic research and clinicians.
 PICI is committed to partner with others that understand that collaboration is the key to change,” says Samantha Bucktrout, senior director of research and development at PICI.

-The goal is to harmonize research efforts, standardize reporting methodologies and use cutting edge analytical tools to lay the groundwork for novel and combinatorial clinical trials across multiple institutions and research networks.
+The goal is to harmonize research efforts, standardize reporting methodologies and use cutting-edge analytical tools to lay the groundwork for novel and combinatorial clinical trials across multiple institutions and research networks.

 By integrating teams of the best researchers and enabling them to increase the quantity and quality of data generated through tissue analysis and clinical trials, all stakeholders could learn faster and learn more about what makes GBM such a complex killer in the quest to develop therapeutic strategies to bring patients new hope.

 “When tackling hard-to-treat cancers like GBM, coordination and collaboration are critical to the success of any efforts to bring effective cell and gene therapies to patients with this disease.
-By tapping the expertise of the extensive clinical cancer immunotherapy networks created by the Cancer Research Institute and the Parker Institute for Cancer Immunotherapy, CRI and PICI, together with the Alliance, hope to accelerate discovery and development of improved immunotherapies to treat GBM,” said Jill O’Donnell-Tormey, PhD, CEO and director of scientific affairs at CRI.
+By tapping the expertise of the extensive clinical cancer immunotherapy networks created by the Cancer Research Institute and the Parker Institute for Cancer Immunotherapy, CRI and PICI, together with the Alliance, hope to accelerate discovery and development of improved immunotherapies to treat GBM,” said Jill O’Donnell-Tormey, PhD, CEO, and director of scientific affairs at CRI.